SThornewillvE/Pet-Project---Tygem-Fuseki-Web-Scraper-using-Python/README.md

 * Finally, the game is saved to the hard drive in the same directory as the script
 * Please note that time delays were added using "time" in order to not overload the servers.

+After tygem-fuseki-info-scraper.py has finished its job, you'll need to clean the file using game-cleaner.py.
+The reason for this is that the downloaded files are not able to be opened by most SGF readers.
+It would seem that the files did not convert very well for whatever reason.
+(This is a problem on their end, not mine.)

+Hence, this script puts everything straight.
+You should be able to open the file using cgoban afterward.

 ## How you can use it

 This Script is written using Python 3.6 and so you will need to have this version in order to execute the file.
 You also need all of the dependencies mentioned.